Seatis/my-teaching-materials/workshop/hardware/functions-interrupt-timers/README.md

 Well, we could
 - Lower the clock frequency of the timer by lowering the system clock frequency.
-On this devboard this is not possible.
+    - On this devboard this is not possible.
-- Lower the timer's clock frequency by setting the prescaler to a higher value, but the prescaler is already set to the maximal 1024 value.
+- Lower the timer's clock frequency by setting the prescaler to a higher value.
+    - The prescaler is already set to the maximal 1024 value.
-- Not change the bit number of the counter, so it will remain 8-bit wide.
+- Change the bit number of the counter
+    - We can not change that, it is in the MCU :), so it will remain 8-bit wide.

 So it looks like this timer is in it's slowest mode.
 What to do?